Software quality: ISO

-Software quality is "capability of a software product to conform to requirements." while for others it can be synonymous with customer- or value-creation or even defect level.
+Software quality is the "capability of a software product to conform to requirements." while for others it can be synonymous with customer- or value-creation or even defect level.
+Software quality measurements can be split into three parts: process quality, product quality which includes internal and external properties and lastly, quality in use, which is the effect of the software.

 ASQ

 ASQ uses the following definition: Software quality describes the desirable attributes of software products.
 There are two main approaches exist: defect management and quality attributes.

 NIST

 Software Assurance (SA) covers both the property and the process to achieve it: